 At the secondary level and in tests, reading is completely misrepresented and often mistaught, as something intimidating and competitive.
 I often work in tutoring sessions against this misunderstanding and fear.
 Scores and comprehension improve from a 'search for meaning,' its discovery and elaboration.
 Thus we seek both improved vocabulary and an understanding of themes and contexts, and to strengthen a student's own interest, confidence and reading preferences.
 In reading and writing we discover 'who we are,' and it's an exciting discovery that enables many new learning possibilities and skills.
 Let's get started.

 I've written and published in multiple genres - fiction, history, and journalism - and continue to, most recently a play produced in New York and a major article on theater forthcoming in Chance Magazine.
-In addition to my work for WyZant, I tutor in the Writing Studio at Fairleigh Dickinson University, and so familiar and comfortable with students of all levels of ability.
+In addition to my work for WyZant, I tutor in the Writing Studio at Fairleigh Dickinson University, and so I'm familiar and comfortable with students of all levels of ability.
 I place particular emphasis on how a student feels toward their topic, of developing and clarifying those feelings or attitudes and knowing the subject and references as well as possible.
 This approach and preparation helps a writer immensely, I find.
-Of grammar and usage, I refer to Strunk's The Elements of Style, and other more recent volumes, such as Hacker and Sommers.
-I try to develop in the student an 'ear' for good writing as a means of acquiring 'voice', which is invariably the most sought after and successful trait desired by editors and college instructors.
+Of grammar and usage, I refer to Strunk's The Elements of Style, and other more recent publications.
+I try to develop in the student an 'ear' for good writing as a means of acquiring 'voice', which is the most sought after and successful quality desired by editors and college instructors.
 I welcome parents and students to review samples of my own work.
 For my theater criticism and weekly column in the Colorado Springs Independent, I won two national awards in 2015.
 I am also very experienced in historiography, and can advise on footnoting and proper referencing for historical or argumentative essays in the APA and MLA formats.
 I'm a graduate of Northwestern and New York Universities, and hold current New Jersey Teacher Certification.